IntelliTect/Coalesce/docs/pages/generated/client/model-config.rst

     Whether or not to validate the model after loading it from a DTO from the server.
 Disabling this can improve performance in some cases.

 setupValidationAutomatically - :ts:`true`
-    Whether or not validation on a ViewModel should be setup in its constructor, or if validation must be set up manually by calling viewModel.setupValidation().
+    Whether or not validation on a ViewModel should be setup in its constructor, or if validation must be set up manually by calling :ts:`viewModel.setupValidation()`.
 Turning this off can improve performance in read-only scenarios.

 onLoadFromDto - :ts:`null`
     An optional callback to be called when an object is loaded from a response from the server.
 Callback will be called after all properties on the ViewModel have been set from the server response.